-In February 2016, the FASB issued guidance under ASC 842, Leases, which provides that, for leases with a term greater than 12 months, a lessee must recognize in the statement of financial position both a liability to make lease payments and an asset representing its right to use the underlying asset.
+In February 2016, the FASB issued guidance under ASC 842, Leases, which provides that, for leases with a term greater than 12 months, a lessee must recognize in the statement of financial position both a liability to make lease payments and a ROU asset.
 Other requirements describe expense recognition, as well as financial statement presentation and disclosure.
-This guidance is effective for our first quarter of fiscal year 2020 using a modified retrospective approach, which includes a number of optional practical expedients.
-Early adoption is permitted.
-We are currently evaluating the impact of the adoption of this requirement on our Consolidated Financial Statements.
+In July 2018, the FASB issued further guidance which provided alternative transition methods.
+The Company will adopt this guidance for our first quarter of fiscal year 2020 on a modified retrospective transition approach, and will not restate prior comparative periods presented in our financial statements.
+We expect to elect certain practical expedients, including the package of practical expedients to not reassess prior conclusions related to contracts containing leases, lease classification and initial direct costs.
+We have substantially completed our plan for the adoption of this new standard, including implementing software to meet the reporting and disclosure requirements of this standard.
+We anticipate the adoption of this new standard will result in the recognition of additional ROU assets of approximately \$9,222,000 and liabilities of approximately \$10,784,000 with the difference largely due to deferred rent that will be reclassified.